charttrakarn0784/practice101/README.md

 //VScode Extensions//

--Better Comments ver2.0.5 by Aaron Bond
+-Better Comments by Aaron Bond

--Bracket Pair Colorizer 2 ver0.0.29 by CoenraadS
+-Bracket Pair Colorizer 2 9 by CoenraadS

--Code Runner ver0.9.15 by Juan Han
+-Code Runner  by Juan Han

--C/C++ ver 0.26.3 by Microsoft
+-C/C++ by Microsoft

--Material Icon Theme ver3.9.2 by Phillipp Kief
+-Material Icon Theme by Phillipp Kief

+WHO THE FUCK LURE ME TO COMPUTER ENGINEER?